It’s the Goldendoodles vs Golden Retriever debate! These breeds are both attractive, intelligent, relatively easy to train dogs.

 Golden Retriever Temperament

-The Goldie is lauded by many to be one of the best dogs for families around, due to their cheerful, patient, and accepting nature.
+The Goldie is lauded by many to be one of the best dogs for families around.
+This is due to their cheerful, patient, and accepting nature.

 They tend to be very good with kids and other dogs and bond strongly with their owners.